xy-liao/jp2forge_web/README.md

 # In a separate terminal:
 ./start_celery.sh  # Starts the Celery worker
 ```

+**✅ Verified**: This manual installation method has been tested and confirmed working with all dependencies.

 For complete installation instructions and configuration options, see the [Installation Guide](docs/installation.md).